 Using the number of cycles to failure and S/N curves from DNVGL-RP-C203 Fatigue Design of Offshore Steel Structures the fatigue damage or fatigue total life can be calculated using rainflow cycle coating and Miner-Palmgren cumulative damage theory.

-Fatigue is a very central theme in offshore wind, both for bottom fixed and floating foundations.
+Fatigue is a very central theme in offshore wind, both for bottom fixed and floating foundations and for offshore wind mooring systems.
 Cyclic and dynamic loads from the generator, wind, waves and current must all be combined and all parts of the substructures checked for fatigue and eigen frequencies and resonance considered.